mbeckem/tiro/docs/design/heap.md

 TODO: Returning pages to the OS

+### Regions

+Pages allocated by the heap are organized into regions.
+All pages within a region share the same properties, which are:

+-   Objects require tracing (objects may refer to other objects)
+-   Objects require finalization (objects have associated cleanup functions)

+The following regions are planned for now:

+-   Generic (tracing, no finalizers)
+-   Data (no tracing, no finalizers)
+-   Finalizers (tracing, finalizers)

+    > TODO: Does not need to be traced at the moment, since the only objects with finalizers are native objects,
+    > which do not reference other objects.

+### Free list

+TODO

-## Page Layout
+## Page layout

 Pages are obtained by allocating large, contiguous chunks of `PageSize` bytes from the allocator.
-They are used to obtain memory for most object types (see also the section about large object chunks).
+They are used to allocate blocks for most object types (see also the section about large object chunks).

-The first few bytes of a page contain the fixed size page header, which is then followed by a small embedded bitmap.
+The first few bytes of a page contain the fixed size page header, which is then followed by embedded bitmaps.
-The size of the bitmap depends on the number of cells.
+The size of these bitmaps depends on the number of cells.
 All remaining space within the page is split into cells which will be used for object allocations.
-Cell 0 starts directly after the marking bitmap, and the last cell is located at the end of the page (minus some potential padding).
+Cell 0 starts directly after the bitmaps, and the last cell is located at the end of the page (minus some potential padding).

-All pages have the same size, which must always be a power of two.
+All pages that belong to a vm have the same size, which must always be a power of two.
 The specific `PageSize` can be set by the user (the default is 1 MiB, with useful values between 64K and a few M).
 A page is always aligned to its size (i.e. the start address is a multiple of `PageSize`).